 10In addition to EPIRBs, 1544–1545 MHz can be used for narrowband distress and safety operations and 1645.5–1646.5 MHz can be used for relay of distress alerts between satellites.
 Feeder links for satellite communications are assigned from the fixed satellite service, see 47 CFR §2.106.

-11[Reserved]
+11Use of the band 1645.5-1646.5 MHz (Earth-to-space) is limited to distress and safety operations.

+*Except as provided herein, any emission capable of causing harmful interference to distress, alarm, urgency or safety communications on any frequency denoted by an asterisk (*) is prohibited.
+Any emission causing harmful interference to distress and safety communications on any of the discrete frequencies identified in this table is prohibited.

+REASON: Consequential to ITU WRC-07 Final Acts, Ap15, including inclusion of AIS SARTs, the band 1645.5-1646.5 MHz (Earth-to-space), and the prohibition of emissions capable of causing harmful interference to distress and related communications.

 Equipment Requirements for Ship Stations